 After modelling, have students practise thinking aloud in pairs.
 One student solves while verbalising their thinking; the partner listens for strategic moments and asks clarifying questions.
 This peer think-aloud develops metacognitive vocabulary and normalises the idea that mathematics involves constant self-questioning.

 Recording think-alouds allows students to revisit and analyse their thinking.
-Some teachers use audio recordings that students transcribe and annotate, identifying moments where they made good strategic decisions or where metacognitive monitoring could have prevented errors.
+Some teachers use audio recordings that students write out and annotate.
+Students identify moments where they made good strategic decisions or where metacognitive monitoring could have prevented errors.

 Mistakes in mathematics are metacognitive gold.
 Every error reveals something about the student's thinking, and analysing errors systematically builds the self-monitoring skills that prevent future mistakes.

 Teach students to categorise their errors.
-Common categories include: conceptual errors (misunderstanding the underlying mathematics), procedural errors (making calculation mistakes), strategic errors (using an inappropriate method), and reading errors (misinterpreting the question).
+Common categories include: conceptual errors (misunderstanding the basic mathematics), procedural errors (making calculation mistakes), strategic errors (using the wrong method), and reading errors (misunderstanding the question).
 Each type requires different remediation.

-Implement "error journals" where students record mistakes, analyse what went wrong, and explain how they would approach similar problems in future.
+Use "error journals" where students record mistakes and analyse what went wrong.
+They also explain how they would approach similar problems in future.
 The act of writing forces metacognitive reflection that mental review often misses.

 Use "favourite mistakes" as a classroom routine.
 Select interesting errors (without identifying students) and discuss them as a class.
 "This student wrote that 3/4 + 1/2 = 4/6.
 What might they have been thinking?
 How could they have caught this error?"